Makanz/chartjs-plugin-trendline/README.md

 ## Configuration

-To configure the trendline plugin you simply add new config options for dataset to your chart config.
+To configure the trendline plugin you simply add a new config options to your dataset in your chart config.

 ```javascript
 {